From Policy to Accessibility

 So many of the communication features you take advantage of were created for people with disabilities: the telephone, voice recognition, autocomplete, spell check, pinch-and-zoom, text-to-speech and so on.

-The effort you put in today, will ensure their future compatibility, increase audience, improve SEO and help you out when you forget your glasses.
+The effort you put in today, will ensure future compatibility, improve search results and help you out when you forget your glasses.